Student Complaints and Grievances

 Important Deadlines in the Complaint Process

 - An informal resolution process must be pursued by the student within 4 weeks (28 days) after the student becomes or should become aware of the matter.
-(Student Grievance Procedure, Section 2.2.C).
+(Undergraduate Academic Grievances, Section 2.2.3 or Graduate and Professional Student Academic Grievance, Section 3.3.4).

 - For complaints made to the New Mexico Higher Education Department, a student must submit a complaint form within 3 years of his or her last date of enrollment.
 See the NMHED site for complete details.